oryabkov/cuda_batch_linsolvers_test/README.md

 ## Current solutions

-* naive_cpu_gauss - handwritten gauss-jordan elimination without any
+* naive_cpu_gauss - handwritten Gauss-Jordan elimination without any
 complex optimizations (sort of baseline)
-* shfl_gpu_gauss - handwritten gauss-jordan elimination for CUDA that
+* shfl_gpu_gauss - handwritten Gauss-Jordan elimination for CUDA that
 makes use of CUDA register shuffle technique

 ## Requirements

-* Tests were build and tested under GNU Linux enviroment.
-So you'll need at least ``make`` utility, ``gcc`` (we tested with version 4.8.5 and later, but you also have to consider CUDA toolkit/gcc compability issues).
+* Tests were build and tested under GNU Linux environment.
+So you'll need at least ``make`` utility, ``gcc`` (we tested with version 4.8.5 and later, but you also have to consider CUDA toolkit/gcc compatibility issues).
 We hope that tests will work on any POSIX system but we never really tested them.
 Windows OS is out of our scope, so you'll have to build them manually under this OS, if you want.